UsmanAli90/Calculator-Codsoft_3/README.md

-It's a simple Calculator made through HTMML, CSS and JS
+It's a simple Calculator made through HTML, CSS and JS